lapsumchan/camp/README.md

 # Output

 Depending on the number of covariates included, the output will either be a length `p` vector of p-values or a (`p x q`) data frame of p-values, where `q` is the number of covariates.
 In this case, since the covariate `cov` only involves the group label (length `n` vector), the output of `camp` is a length `n` vector of p-values.

-**Note: It has been observed that simulated data might vary slightly across different machines, even with the same seed (1).
-To ensure consistency, a version of the simulated data (`camp.dat`) has been lazy-loaded within the `camp` package.
-Using this pre-loaded data ensures reproducibility across different systems.**
+Regardless of machine, the `camp` method itself is deterministic and should yield identical results given the same input data:

 ```
 > head(camp.res)